 2nd Lt., Walter Sherburn Phillips, East Yorkshire Regiment, killed 16/9/16, from Skirlaugh Vicarage.

 Major, Sydney Herbert Goodall, 16th Canadian Expeditionary Force, killed 8/10/16, from Howden Vicarage.

 Lt.
 Col., Bernard Barton, 1st Worcester Regiment, killed 11/8/18, aged 39, son of Revd.
 Haycroft Barton, from Fridaythorpe, Malton.

 Sub.
 Lt., Norman Nesbitt, Royal Naval Division died on 21/8/18 from the Elloughton Vicarage.

 Father, Joseph William Finn, MC, born Hull 1875, served as Chaplain 4th Class, in the Army Chaplain's Department.
 Father Finn was the first Roman Catholic Priest, killed in the war.
 He died on the first day of the Gallipoli campaign, 25th April 1915, while landing on 'V' Beach, with the Dublin and Munster Fusiliers.
 He was Mentioned in Despatches & awarded the Military Cross, for attending the wounded on the beach unarmed.
-His brother who was also the Lord Mayor of Hull, built the Sacred Hearts church, in East Hull in memory of him.
+His brother, who was also the Lord Mayor of Hull, built the Sacred Hearts church, on Southcoates Lane, Hull in memory of him.

 Father, Leclerc, Roman Catholic Chaplain of Endsleigh Convent, Beverley Road, left Hull at the outbreak of war to join the 13th French Regiment.
 He was killed in action in 1915.